Remarks By Deputy Secretary Shanahan at the Air Force Association's Ai

 I would -- I would make a big shout out, though, to the -- the Congress, so you know, think about -- think about this and the president.
 A year ago, we'd be standing here, in this -- in this forum we'd say, you know, "It's going to be impossible to get the caps lifted.
 Oh, it's going to be impossible to get any -- any real growth."

 Well, we got the caps lifted and we got the biggest growth that we've had in, you know, in decades.
-And if you look at what Congress has done (AUDIO GAP) with the NDAA, you know, it was -- it was put forth in the fastest time since 1977.
+And if you look at what Congress has done this year with the NDAA, you know, it was -- it was put forth in the fastest time since 1977.

 You look at the appropriations bill that just went through -- I mean we're on track if -- in this environment, we're on track for regular order.
 So you know, if you just look at money and support, you know, we're in a really good place.
 I think if we really demonstrate that we're making progress, we'll bring more and more people along with us.